mrh1997/pytcc/README.md

 libraries, but also running the generated code in the addressspace of your python process without the need of creating a file on disk.

+# MEMOs

+- at least pip 19.3 is required for binary distribution

 # First Steps